botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 **SYSTEM** <span class="cyan">privilege</span> is very powerful, but it is also conspicuous in certain ways.
 More importantly, Angela's workstation was just the first room.
 The operator needed to move deeper, and that required the right identity for the next door.

 A review of the running processes on the machine revealed something useful, another user had an active session on the same workstation.
-Her name was **Brooks**, a member of the local workstation <span class="grn">Administrator</span> group on the next machine along the chain.
+Her name was **Brooks**, a member of the local workstation <span class="grn">Administrator</span> group on the next machine along the <span class="kw">chain</span>.
 She was logged in, her session was live, and her Windows security token, the digital credential that Windows checks whenever she opens a file or accesses a network share, was sitting inside one of her running processes.

 SYSTEM level processes are permitted to reach into other processes and borrow their tokens.
 This is not an exploit; it is a documented Windows capability used legitimately by certain system services.
 The operator used it to extract Brooks' token from her active session and assume her identity inside the beacon.